 Radioactive Materials

-Concentrations of gross alpha particle activity shall not exceed the concentration caused by naturally-occurring materials.
+Concentrations of gross alpha particle activity shall not exceed the concentration caused by naturally occurring materials.
 The combined dissolved concentration of Radium-226 and Radium-228, and the concentration of Strontium-90 shall not exceed 5 picocuries per liter, and 8 picocuries per liter, respectively.
 Gross alpha particle concentrations, including Radium-226 but excluding radon and uranium, shall not exceed 15 picocuries per liter.
 Tritium concentration shall not exceed 20,000 picocuries per liter.
 The gross beta radiation concentration shall not exceed 50 picocuries per liter.
 The average annual concentration of beta particles and of photon radioactivity from man-made radionuclides in drinking water shall not produce an annual dose equivalent to the total body or any internal organ greater than 4 millirem/year.
 Sources, special nuclear, and by-product materials as defined by the Atomic Energy Act of 1954 are excluded from this provision.

 J. Temperature